Ad campaign showcases how National Lottery players are helping to transform the UK

 New campaign highlights how when millions of people play The National Lottery a little, it makes living in the UK better

-The new national advertising campaign from Camelot showcased the transformational effect that National Lottery Good Causes funding has on UK society and how any number of amazing things can happen when people buy a ticket.
+The new national advertising campaign showcases the transformational effect that National Lottery Good Causes funding has on UK society and how any number of amazing things can happen when people buy a ticket.

 In the fast-paced new TV advert voiced by Dermot O’Leary, a National Lottery player puts on his Lotto numbers before heading off on an exhilarating journey – where he experiences first-hand various fun National Lottery Good Cause projects.
 Setting the scene for what’s to come next as the player rounds a street corner, we hear Dermot say: “When we all play The National Lottery a little, fun stuff happens.”

 As he disappears around the corner, we next see him transformed into full sports gear racing down a skate ramp.
 He jumps off the other side of the ramp and suddenly appears on a pristine beach, which he continues along until he is met by an angry mob of Vikings (a battle re-enactment group).
 Fortunately, his attire transforms to ‘Viking warrior’ – complete with a horned helmet, furry tunic and lengthy beard – as he races into battle.
 Things take another twist when we see him smash into a museum on a souped-up wheelchair, where he passes an animated set of triceratops dinosaur bones.
 Finally, we see his wheelchair produce a paragliding parachute and he floats up into the sky.